speckledlemon/tph-spotlights/emacs.markdown

 - `H`, the hyper key, which is usually unbound by default on most systems
 - `A`, the alt key, which is also unbound, this is not the actual alt key

-Keychords: They're represented by one or more modifiers followed by a dash and any key, such that `C-b` is control+b and `M-s-s` is meta+super+s
+Keychords: They're represented by one or more modifiers followed by a dash and any key, such that `C-b` is control+b and `M-s-s` is meta+super+s.
 **Holy Mode Users**

 **Open a file**: `C-x C-f` (`f` is for FILE)